FactSet is a nimble and simple business.

 Average revenue per client (ARPU)

-We take FactSet’s total annual subscription value of $1.48 billion as a proxy for the current subscriber base and divide by the number of clients, not users.
+We take FactSet’s total annual subscription value of $1.48 billion as a proxy for the current subscriber base and divide it by the number of clients, not users.
 Why?
 Because the retention rate is directly related to clients and a single client might have thousands of users.

 To simplify, we also add FactSet’s annual income from professional service fees which are not included in its annual subscription value.
 These fees amount to $23 million.